openwallet-foundation/credo-ts/docs/getting-started/0-agent.md

   InitConfig,
   LogLevel,
 } from '@aries-framework/core'
-import {agentDependencies} from '@aries-framework/react-native'
+import { agentDependencies } from '@aries-framework/react-native'
 ```

 ### 2- Download genesis file (Optional)

 ####Mobile agent context:
 When working with an Indy network, the ledger’s genesis file contains the information necessary for an agent to connect to that ledger.
 In other words, the genesis file contains the schema (like a DB schema) of the target Indy node ledger you are attempting to connect to.
 You will need the genesis file of the Indy ledger you are connecting to, to issue, accept, prove, and verify credentials.
 For example, lets say your agent will need to accept a verifiable credential from trinsic.id, you will probably need to download the genesis file for the Sovrin network.

 - [Sovrin Mainnet](https://github.com/sovrin-foundation/sovrin/blob/master/sovrin/pool_transactions_live_genesis)
 - [Sovrin Stagingnet](https://github.com/sovrin-foundation/sovrin/blob/master/sovrin/pool_transactions_sandbox_genesis)